 Trees play an especially important role in enhancing our quality of life in the urban environment.
 They screen unsightly structures and activities, give privacy and soften the hard lines of buildings.
-Trees also bring colour and contrasts into the urban environment.
+Trees also bring color and contrast into the urban environment.
 Having trees around, you are ensured with the air quality since trees absorb CO2 and release O2 for us to breathe.
 They remove dust, smoke and fumes from the atmosphere by trapping them on their leaves, branches and trunks.
 Just 1 hectare of beech woodland can extract 4 tonnes of dust per year from the atmosphere.
 Each year, a mature tree produces enough oxygen for 10 people.

 Trees in themselves benefit the environment and the landscape, but they are also an integral part of the ecosystem providing benefits to wildlife and biodiversity.
 Trees, especially older or veteran trees and those in groups or woodlands, provide habitats for native ground flora such as bluebells and fauna, particularly bats, red squirrels and invertebrates.

 While providing such benefits to human, some trees share a very long history and are more marvelous than the rest.
-The trees we bring to you today is the trees that have been capturing people’s attention over decades.
+The trees we bring to you today is the trees that have been capturing people’s attention over the decades.

 10. Lone Cypress in Monterey

 The Lone Cypress is a Monterey cypress tree in Pebble Beach, California.
-Standing on a granite hillside off the 17-Mile Drive, the tree is a Western icon, and has been called one of the most photographed trees in North America.
+Standing on a granite hillside off the 17-Mile Drive, the tree is a Western icon and has been called one of the most photographed trees in North America.

 The tree might be 250 years old while it sits alongside one of the world’s most beautiful (and expensive) golf courses.
 It’s a marketing tool, a registered trademark, a Western icon.
 This tree is to the Monterey Peninsula what the pyramids are to Egypt, what the Eiffel Tower is to Paris.
 No wonder its keepers are hoping it will last 100 more years.